ebaker355/DPTextField/README.md

 The previous and next buttons are only enabled when the outlets are connected.
 If neither outlet is connected, the buttons are not displayed in the toolbar.
-The buttons can also be manually enabled/disabled by set the `previousBarButtonEnabled` and `nextBarButtonEnabled` boolean properties.
-(Note that settings these properties to YES only enables the button if the respective outlet is connected.)
+The buttons can also be manually enabled/disabled by setting the `previousBarButtonEnabled` and `nextBarButtonEnabled` boolean properties.
+This is useful for preventing a field from resigining first responder if it failes a validation check.
+(Note that setting these properties to YES only enables the bar button if the field's respective outlet is connected to another control.)

+A Done button is also displayed in the toolbar by default.
+When tapped, it simply tells the DPTextField to `resignFirstResponder`.
+It can be removed by setting the `doneBarButtonItemHidden` property to `YES`.
+Alternatively, it can be enabled/disabled via the `doneBarButtonItemEnabled` property.